 - Subsidence Advisory NSW (previously Mines Subsidence Board) refer Appendix A. The correspondence dated 18/7/17 confirmed that the subject land has been reviewed and is no longer within a Mines Subsidence District. - NSW Trade & Investment Resources and Energy Refer to Appendix B. Correspondence dated 8/12/14 confirmed that the subject area is not covered by a current coal title.
-It was noted a Petroleum Exploration License (PEL 4) covers a broad part of the region including the subject site. - Office of Environment & Heritage refer to Appendix G1 The correspondence dated 18/11/14 indicated that additional survey was required during the flowering period of two nominated flora species, and also in respect of hollow bearing trees.
-Such survey/assessment has been undertaken with the additional reports in Appendix D and

-- Roads & Maritime Services refer to Appendix H- The correspondence dated 8/12/14 advised that there was no objection to the rezoning, however a traffic impact study to identify likely traffic impacts and subsequent road upgrade requirements, would have to accompany any future subdivision proposals. - NSW Department of Primary Industry refer to Appendix I. Correspondence dated 4/12/14 advised that the subject land is not an ad-hoc dispersed area nor currently zoned for primary production.
+It was noted a Petroleum Exploration License (PEL 4) covers a broad part of the region including the subject site. - Office of Environment & Heritage refer to Appendix G1.
+The correspondence dated 18/11/14 indicated that additional survey was required during the flowering period of two nominated flora species, and also in respect of hollow bearing trees.
+Such survey/assessment has been undertaken with the additional reports in Appendix D and revised subdivision layout in Appendix X. The response also recommended that an Aboriginal Cultural Heritage Assessment be undertaken.
+Such assessment is included as Appendix G1. - Roads & Maritime Services refer to Appendix H- The correspondence dated 8/12/14 advised that there was no objection to the rezoning, however a traffic impact study to identify likely traffic impacts and subsequent road upgrade requirements, would have to accompany any future subdivision proposals. - NSW Department of Primary Industry refer to Appendix I. Correspondence dated 4/12/14 advised that the subject land is not an ad-hoc dispersed area nor currently zoned for primary production.
 As a result, there is no objection to the planning proposal. - NSW Department of Primary Industry Office of Water refer to Appendix J1- Correspondence dated 25/11/14 advised that a detailed stormwater management plan should be prepared to address stormwater quality and quantity.
-Note that such plan has been completed and is also included in Appendix J2. - NSW Aboriginal Land Council refer to Appendix K1 Correspondence dated 27/1/15 advising that the proposal had been referred to the Wanaruah Local Aboriginal Land Council (WLALC) for comment.
+Note that such plan has been completed and is also included in Appendix J2.

+NSW Aboriginal Land Council - refer to Appendix K1 - Correspondence dated 27/1/15 advising that the proposal had been referred to the Wanaruah Local Aboriginal Land Council (WLALC) for comment.
 Appendix K2 is the letter from the WLALC raising concerns about the content and process for the planning proposal and emphasizing that an Aboriginal Cultural Heritage Assessment will be required before any earthworks are undertaken.
 Note that such assessment has been completed and is Appendix X.